Briefing

 The UK must find ways to restore its reputation and demonstrate that it can be a genuine partner in development.
-The upcoming the Fourth International Financing for Sustainable Development Conference (FfD4) offers a critical moment for the UK to do so.
+The upcoming Fourth International Financing for Sustainable Development Conference (FfD4) offers a critical moment for the UK to do so.

 The Trump administration last week announced the imposition of minimum 10% tariffs on all products for all countries.
 This will likely have a catastrophic impact on lower and lower-middle income countries around the world.
 Ruth Bergan of Transform Trade tells us more.